-Notice Concerning Transferability of Credits and Credentials Earned at Our Institution

-The transferability of credits you earn at Studio School is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the BA, BFA or Post-Baccalaureate Certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
-If the BA, BFA or Post-Baccalaureate Certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Notice Concerning Transferability of Credits and Credentials Earned at Our Institution earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the BA, BFA or MS that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Studio School to determine if your BA, BFA or Post-Baccalaureate Certificate will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Hussian College to determine if your BA, BFA, or MS will transfer.